What To Do After a Car Accident in Kansas City

 You will be feeling adrenaline and potentially overwhelmed by what just happened.
 For that reason, take a moment to calm down and follow these key steps you can take to hold the at-fault driver responsible for your injuries and damages:

-Take photos and videos of the accident, the intersection, any light signals or signs nearby, and anything else that may be relevant to how the accident happened or who is at fault; and
+Take photos and videos of the accident, the intersection, any light signals or signs nearby, and anything else that may be relevant to how the accident happened or who is at fault.
 Cell phones are everywhere, so it is easier than ever to take pictures and video of the accident scene, the vehicle damage, any injuries and other important items.

-Pictures often tell a story much better than words, especially in the months after the accident.
+Pictures often tell a story better than words, especially in the months after the accident.
 As a result, make sure that your photos are clear and not blurry.
 Pictures are especially helpful of the accident scene, the position of the vehicles involved, and the damage or injuries caused.

 You cannot take too many pictures, but you can take too few.
 For that reason, you should take several from many different angles to ensure that the picture accurately shows the results.

 After you leave the accident scene, you should focus on getting proper and prompt medical care for all your injuries and consider contacting a car accident lawyer for a free consultation as to your legal rights.
 Our Kansas City car accident lawyer can offer further guidance on how to protect your rights and ensure a maximum recovery in compensation for your injuries.

+To start, check out our top 10 ways to maximize your recovery after a car accident, or request a copy of our e-book, Crash Course, to avoid the 9 mistakes that can wreck your accident claim in Kansas and Missouri.
 Of course, our Kansas City car accident lawyer is always happy to speak to you about your case.
 Please contact us today for a free, no-obligation consultation.
 Just call our office at (816) 203-0143 or fill out the form below.
 We would be honored to serve you.